 "It would be well if we all persons in authority, parents and all who act for parents, could make up our minds that there is no sort of knowledge to be got in these early years so valuable to children as that which they get for themselves of the world they live in....read more

 For a long time, speaking to my baby son in Spanish felt odd.
 Talking to a baby is basically a monologue, except for a few coos and gurgles here and there.
 I knew that my son was soaking in every little word, and that all our little rhymes and descriptions and...read more

 Inside: Bilingual babies sing language.
 We have been using baby sign language with our first son, since he was about ten months old.
-I meant to start earlier, and teach more signs than I did, but even the 5 or 6 signs we've mastered have been incredibly helpful.
-And...read more
+I meant to start earlier, and teach more signs than I did, but even the 5 or 6 signs we've mastered have been incredibly...read more

 When I was pregnant with our first, I would confidently pat my expanding belly and share with friends our plans to speak Spanish at home.
 We were right to make this plan: our little ones simply wouldn't get enough Spanish time only speaking with Papá, a native...read more

 Teaching language and Spanglish living are your things too?
 Join my mailing list to stay in touch.